talon-one/talon_one.js/docs/ManagementApi.md

 > LoyaltyLedger getLoyaltyPoints(programID, integrationID)

-get the Loyalty Ledger for this integrationID
+Get the Loyalty Ledger for this integrationID

-Get the Loyalty Ledger for this profile integration ID.
+Get the loyalty ledger for this profile integration ID.
+To get the &#x60;integrationId&#x60; of the profile from a &#x60;sessionId&#x60;, use the [Update customer session](/integration-api/#operation/updateCustomerSessionV2).

 ### Example